Miitopia: Gameplay

+The end of a level is marked by an inn that the party visits, where the player assigns Miis their rooms, feeds them to upgrade their combat statistics, purchase new gear using coins, and play minigames.
+While at the inn, Miis can spontaneously begin dialogue with each other, forming interpersonal relationships whose intimacy is quantified through levels.
+These connections later impact the flow of gameplay during combat encounters.
+Namely, friendships generate new tag team abilities as their intimacy level increases.
+Heated conflict can also occur, causing them to betray one another and detract focus away from combat.
+Connections grow stronger if two party members are placed in the same room at an inn.
+The Switch version introduces a customizable horse companion that aids in combat and has its own relationship level, as well as "outings" that involve sending two Miis on an excursion during inn visits to increase their relationship level.
+Outings are accessed via "outing tickets" obtained through play.

 Plot

-The game begins with the main protagonist, a Mii of the player's choice, arriving in Greenhorne Town.
-Soon, the Dark Lord, who can steal faces from Miis and use them to control peaceful creatures and turn them into monsters, attacks the town.
-The hero chooses a character class and is sent on a journey to stop the Dark Lord.
-Along the way, the player creates more companions, meets the Great Sage, and reaches Greenhorne's castle, where the quest continues after the Dark Lord steals the faces of the King and the Princess.
-The team then enters the kingdom of Neksdor, but the Dark Lord attacks, stealing the hero's companions and rendering them without a class.
-After the guardian gives the hero new powers, they journey through Neksdor, meeting three new companions and the Genie of the Lamp.
-The team continues on to the Realm of the Fey, where the Dark Lord attacks, stealing the hero's companions and their character class again and prompting the guardian to provide a new group of character classes.
-The hero is tasked with saving the three Fab Fairies of the Realm, who show the team the way to the Dark Lord's castle in Karkaton.
-However, before they can open the door, the Dark Lord steals their faces.
-After retrieving their faces, the Fab Fairies open the door to Karkaton; when the team arrives there, the Dark Lord attacks again, stealing the hero's new companions but not their powers.
+The Dark Lord reigns terror over the land of Miitopia, forcefully stealing its inhabitants' faces and attaching them to otherwise peaceful creatures to become hostile monsters.
+The main protagonist, a traveling Mii of the player's choice addressed as "the hero", arrives in the village of Greenhorne.
+The Dark Lord abruptly attacks the town and steals the faces of its citizens.
+At the request of a divine guardian, the hero chooses a character class and ventures to stop the Dark Lord and recover the faces of their victims.
+As the hero rescues Greenhorne's citizens, they are joined by adventurer companions and meets the Great Sage.
+The team enters the kingdom of Neksdor, but the Dark Lord attacks, kidnapping the hero's companions and rendering them without a class.
+After the guardian gives the hero new powers, they journey through Neksdor, meeting three new companions.
+The team continues on to the Realm of the Fey, where the Dark Lord strikes, stealing the hero's companions and their class once more, prompting the guardian to provide a new group of classes.
+The hero is tasked with retrieving the faces of the elder two of the three guardian Fab Fairies of the Realm, who show the team the way to the Dark Lord's castle in Karkaton.
+Before they can open the passageway, the Dark Lord steals the face of the youngest Fab Fairy.
+After retrieving her face, all three Fab Fairies open the door to Karkaton.
+When the team arrives there, the Dark Lord attacks again, stealing the hero's new companions but not their powers.
 The hero is tasked with saving their friends with help from the Great Sage.